| |

 |

-"…Few can weave in and out of all these configurations
+"…Few can weave in and out of

-integrate all into a specific, clear and personal type of imagery".
+better yet, somehow integrate all into a specific, clear and

 St. Louis Post-Dispatch, Brian Smith,2001 |